hyperledger/iroha-2-docs/src/guide/security/security-principles.md

     - Set up <abbr title="Two-Factor Authentication">2FA</abbr> whenever possible. <abbr title="Two-Factor Authentication">2FA</abbr> improves the overall security by necessitating not only a password but an additional factor such as an <abbr title="One-Time Password">OTP</abbr>, fingerprint, or a third-party app-based authentication (e.g., Google Authenticator).

+    - Avoid using SMS authentication as the second factor.
+There is no guarantee that malicious software is not monitoring all of your SMS messages.
+For example, Android applications cannot be limited to only accessing the messages intended specifically for them.

 2. Exercise caution in digital communication:
     - Set up an email client to sign and verify signatures of all the received emails.
 While it is possible to impersonate the sender's address and even pose as a bank, it is not possible to fake a signature.
     - Disable both HTML messages and loading of external resources from unknown or unverified addresses.

     - Learn about common phishing techniques to recognise and avoid suspicious emails, links, and requests for personal information.

+    - Set up an email client to sign and verify signatures of all the received emails.
+While it is possible to impersonate the sender's address and even pose as a bank, it is not possible to fake a signature.

 3. Safeguard personal information: